 - Perform oversight/review of performance assessments in the discipline.

 - Build partnerships with societies and other organizational stakeholders in support of ABIM work.

-ABIM Exam Committees are responsible for creating examinations for Certification and Maintenance of Certification (MOC) in Internal Medicine and its subspecialties.
-As such, they play a crucial role in defining their respective disciplines.
+ABIM Exam Committees, composed entirely of practicing physicians, are responsible for creating examinations for Certification and MOC in internal medicine and its subspecialties.
+As such, with guidance from their respective Specialty Board, they play a crucial role in defining their disciplines and giving ABIM operational tools through which to determine who is ready for independent practice and who, in the judgment of peers in the discipline, has stayed current.
 ABIM has designated Exam Committees for 20 disciplines.
 Most Certification exams are administered annually.
 Recently established disciplines have Certification exams every two years.
-MOC exams are administered twice per year.
+Most MOC exams are administered twice per year.

 The role of the Exam Committees is to: